 I was inspired not only by the environment—complete with a beautiful kitchen, exercise equipment, and spaces to connect and meditate—but also by the positive, patient-centric approach to cancer treatment, management and prevention.

 That’s why I’m so excited to bring you this interview with Lizabeth Gold MS, RDN.
-Liz is one of three incredible Block Center care team members I interviewed for the Healing Cancer World Summit (co-founders Keith I. Block, MD and Penny Block, PhD are the other two!).
+Liz is one of three incredible Block Center care team members I interviewed for the Healing Cancer World Summit (I also spoke with co-founders Keith I. Block, MD and Penny Block, PhD).
 She works closely with patients to incorporate nutrition into their healing journeys, and we have so much to learn from her extensive knowledge and experience.

 Through that research and a lot of help from an amazing acupuncturist here in Chicago who helped me make some additional dietary changes, I made a full recovery and felt better than I ever had in my whole life.
 It was then that I realized the importance of nutrition and the dramatic difference it can make in one’s overall health.
 I became more and more passionate about cooking, nutrition and health in general, and finally decided to scrap my sales job and pursue a master’s in nutrition!

 I knew that after I finished my degree, the best fit for me would be at a place where people really understood the importance of nutrition and were on top of all the latest research.
 In the world of nutrition, things are changing quickly and I wanted continuous exposure to the latest research.
 Luckily, I got accepted to a program that allows students to set up their own clinical rotations, and I was fortunate to be able to arrange an internship at the Block Center.